-· Services that are covered for you What you must pay when you get these services We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+, , , , , , , , , , , , , , , , , , , Services that are covered for you What you must pay when you get these services We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Prior authorization and referral may be required.
 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
 Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
 Covered services include: \$0 copay for Medicare-covered diabetes self-management training.
 Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 For people with diabetes who have severe diabetic foot disease: One pair per \$0 copay for Medicare-covered diabetic supplies to monitor blood glucose. calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. \$0 copay for Medicare-covered diabetic therapeutic shoes and inserts. • Diabetes self-management training is covered under certain conditions.
-Glucometers, blood test strips, and lancets are limited to the following manufacturers: Precision, TrueMatrix, TrueTest, Contour, Ascensia, Freestyle.
-Prior authorization may be required.
+Coverage includes fitting.
+10% of the total cost for Medicare-covered diabetic therapeutic shoes and inserts.